About the Program

 Our nation faces serious challenges when attracting young people to science and its related careers.
 This is particularly true for members of groups under-represented in STEM and for minority college students majoring in the geosciences.

 To address these issues, School of Ice partners have created a rigorous professional development workshop for faculty from minority-serving institutions (MSIs).
-This program will train participants to understand paleo-climate evidence derived from ice cores and to acquire the skills necessary to bring this exciting inquiry into new and existing Earth and environmental science classes on their campuses.
+This program will provide cutting-edge paleo-climate evidence derived from ice cores and provide resources necessary to bring this exciting inquiry into new and existing Earth and environmental science classes on their campuses.

 The experiential nature of this workshop will build background knowledge of cutting edge research and empower participants to communicate authentic paleo-climate research practices, ice core data, and results to their students.